Kimberley Renicks

-Kimberley Renicks (11 February 1988, Bellshill) is a Scottish Judoka, who won gold at the 2014 Commonwealth Games.
+Kimberley Renicks (born 11 February 1988 in Bellshill) is a Scottish Judoka, who won gold at the 2014 Commonwealth Games.

 Judo career

 She won the Commonwealth Games gold medal in the Women's 48 kg Judo event at the 2014 Commonwealth Games in Glasgow.
 Her older sister Louise is also a judoka who won a gold medal at the same Games.

 On 22 February 2018, it was announced that National Tyres and Autocare were to become a sponsor of Renicks.

-Renicks is a four times champion of Great Britain, winning the extra-lightweight division at the British Judo Championships in 2015, 2017, 2018 and 2019.In 2022, she competed in her second Commonwealth Games in Birmingham.
+Renicks is a four times champion of Great Britain, winning the extra-lightweight division at the British Judo Championships in 2015, 2017, 2018 and 2019.
+In 2022, she competed in her second Commonwealth Games in Birmingham.